Michael Tugendhat: Legal career

 Tugendhat was appointed Queen's Counsel in 1986.
-He became a Recorder of the Crown Court in 1994 and a deputy judge sitting in the High Court of Justice in 1995.
+He became a recorder of the Crown Court in 1994 and a deputy judge sitting in the High Court of Justice in 1995.
 In 2000, he became a judge sitting in the appeal courts of Jersey and Guernsey.
 He was appointed a High Court Judge, Queen's Bench division, in April 2003.
 In 2010 he was appointed to be the Judge in Charge of the Queen's Bench jury lists.
 He is a fellow of the Institute of Advanced Legal Studies.
 He was formerly on the management committee of the Advice on Individual Rights in Europe Centre.

 Described by The Guardian as "Britain's leading expert on privacy law", Tugendhat told the Commons' select committee on Culture, Media and Sport:

 We must never underestimate the asset we have in the free press and I am afraid a free press is bound to be one that occasionally gets it wrong either by malice or mistake.

 Notable cases

 Barrister

 In 2000 Tugendhat acted for David and Victoria Beckham, who were petitioning the High Court to prevent the publication of a biography of them by Andrew Morton.
 The Beckhams claimed a portion of the book was derived from confidential information passed on by their former bodyguard, who was already enjoined from making public disclosures about the couple.
 Tugendhat called the bodyguard's conduct "a very bad case of disloyalty and breach of confidentiality" but opposing counsel, Geoffrey Robertson QC, argued that Morton and his publisher enjoyed protection of their free speech in this regard.
 The parties reached an out of court settlement and the book was published.

-In 2001 he represented The Sunday Times newspaper in its efforts to publish extracts from a book by former MI6 officer Richard Tomlinson.
+In 2001 he represented The Sunday Times in its efforts to publish extracts from a book by former MI6 officer Richard Tomlinson.
 The Attorney General sought to compel newspapers to gain the approval of the Government before publishing such sensitive information.
 The court (Lord Phillips, Lord Justice Tuckey, and Lord Justice Longmore) ruled that, as the information had already been published in Russian newspaper Komsomolskaya Pravda, it was already in the public domain and so restraint on publication in the UK could not be justified.

 Later in 2001 he acted for a number of newspapers including The Times, the Daily Mirror and the Daily Mail, which sought to overturn a blanket ban on publishing unauthorised disclosures by former MI5 agents, including those of David Shayler.
 The House of Lords ruled that the statutory prohibition on agents revealing secret information was proportionate and did not contravene Article 10 of the European Convention on Human Rights.